 The focus of the Kano model is to evaluate which features fall into which categories, and can be realised with a well-defined Kano survey.
 You can ask existing customers one positively and one negatively-framed question about each feature.

 - Positive – if a feature would allow you to share your photos with other users, how would you feel?

 - Negative – if a feature wouldn’t allow you to share your photos with other users, how would you feel?

 The responses to both questions are limited to:

 - I dislike it

-The survey can help prioritize features and figure out which may need tweaking to satisfy the “excitement” need.
+The survey can help prioritize attractive features and figure out which may need tweaking to satisfy the “excitement” need.

 Map your product features against the Kano model (image source).
-Continue investing in features that satisfy your customers rather than focusing on indifferent-quality features.
+Continue investing in features that satisfy your customers rather than focusing on indifferent-quality management features.
 Add excitement options and pay attention to performance features.

 Find exciting features that are unique to your product or service.
 They are likely to boost customer satisfaction tremendously.

 While taking advantage of the Kano Model, you have to understand that it’s not static.
 With time, attractive features turn into basic expectations.
 If you give an extra Mb of storage space every month, it will become something the customers expect.
 After a year, the absence of such a feature will lead to high dissatisfaction.
 That’s why it’s better to create new features to excite customers regularly rather than maintain the same ones over time.